-There are a variety of different modes that you can use to best suit the type of photo that you’re taking and in this post we’ll be looking at exactly what the modes do and when you should be using them.
+There are a variety of different modes that you can use to best suit the photo you’re taking; in this post we’ll be looking at exactly what the modes do and when you should be using them.

-What They do and When You Should use Them!
+What They do and When You Should Use Them!

 Evaluative / Matrix / Pattern / Mutli-zone Metering Modes

-The camera will look at a scene and see a really bright area like the sun and take that into account when trying to work out the best exposure – this will reduce the amount of contrast and silhouettes.
-This has different names for different manufacturers and software, but they all do basically the same thing.
+The camera will look at a scene, see a really bright area like the sun, and take that into account when trying to work out the best exposure – this reduce the contrast and silhouettes.
+This has different names from different manufacturers and software but they all basically do the same thing.

 Partial Metering Mode

-This is useful when your subject is in the center of the frame and you want them to be take priority in the exposure.
-You may notice that there’s not a whole lot of difference between evaluative and partial metering modes, but that comes down to the conditions you’re shooting in.
+This is useful when your subject is in the center of the frame and you want them to take priority in the exposure.
+You may notice that there’s not a lot of difference between evaluative and partial metering modes; this comes down to the conditions you’re shooting in.